-The United States Navy Yard, New York, more commonly known as the Brooklyn Navy Yard, was once one of the largest shipyards in the United States.
-Its located in Brooklyn, New York, close to Manhattan’s Corlear’s Hook.
-During its peak, it produced massive amounts of ships for the for the U.S. Navy.
-Yet, as large and productive as the Brooklyn Navy Yard once was, it used excessive amounts of asbestos in machinery and products, leading to thousands of asbestos-related illnesses and deaths.
+During its peak, the Brooklyn Navy Yard produced massive amounts of ships for the U.S. Navy.
+Yet, as large and productive as the shipyard once was, it used excessive amounts of asbestos in machinery and products, leading to asbestos-related illnesses and deaths.

 Brooklyn Navy Yard History